GluuFederation/docs-gg-prod/docs/source/plugin/gluu-metrics.md

 # Gluu Metrics

 Expose metrics in Prometheus exposition format, which can be scrapped by a Prometheus Server.
-It expose below some metrics

-1. UMA and OAuth Client Authentication and Grant
-2. UMA Permission Ticket
-3. Endpoint and methods

 ## Configuration